|

 TOTTENHAM HOTSPUR - COMPLETE HISTORY 1882 - What was to become

-Tottenham Hotspur Football Club was formed by boys from Hotspur cricket club and
+Tottenham Hotspur Football Club was formed by boys from Hotspur cricket club

-street lamp on Tottenham High street close to the site of the current ground.
+street close to the site of the current ground.
+The first name used

-The first name used was 'Hotspur FC' , named after
+was 'Hotspur FC' , named after the Duke of

-the Duke of Northumberland's son Percy, who went by the nickname "Harry
+Northumberland's son Percy, who went by the nickname "Harry

-Hotspur" and who's fearless heroics would come to symbolise
+Hotspur" and who's fearless heroics would come

-the character of the club.
+to symbolise the character of the club.
 The first

 match was against the Radicals and saw the team lose by two goals on 30th

-recorded.
+was not recorded.
 1883 - The club was run by

 John Ripsher.
 The team played on the Tottenham

 Marshes and wore Navy Blue.
-Spurs recorded their first win on the 6th October
+Spurs recorded their

-1883 with a 9-0 thrashing of Brownlow Rovers, and later that month Buckle was
+thrashing of Brownlow Rovers, and later that month Buckle was the first

-the first reported Spurs scorer in a 3-1 defeat by Grange Park.
+reported Spurs scorer in a 3-1 defeat by Grange Park.
 1884 - The club was renamed

 "Tottenham Hotspur Football and Athletic club".
 1885 - Spurs played their